ChicoState/Demo-GlassEnterprise/README.md

 Once you applied the above configurations, you need to sync your gradle.
 To do this click on **Tools > Android > Sync project with gradle files** located at the top.
 Then you may click the **Play** button on the top right of the screen.
 Then double click on the appropiate device.

 That's it.
-You have successfully intalled the Shopping List Demo.
+You have successfully installed the Shopping List Demo.

 ## Addition links and Documentation